meowsome/antenna-ml/README.md

 | [research/sql_test.ipynb](research/sql_test.ipynb) | Experimenting with interfacing with SQLite using SQL query |
 | [research/unseen_rows.ipynb](research/unseen_rows.ipynb) | Generate sample of random "unseen" geometries |

+---

 ### Common Issues
 - If you have trouble getting Plotly to display inside VScode, try this fix https://stackoverflow.com/a/68718345/3675086
 - If VScode keeps crashing or freezing when experimenting with the GUI, please limit the amount of geometries that are plotted manually or by changing your search query

+### Future Ideas
+- Instead of only showing the top best geometry in GUI, try showing top top `n` best geometries, so the user has some alternatives to look at
+- Improve speed ot SQLite queries, they take about 3-4 mins right now
+- Change from using Jupyter Widgets to an actual website?
+- Make a streamlined way for an antenna designer who might not know how to code to add a new antenna type